 - Get results.
 When you have completed your supervised English Equivalency Assessment, your results will be sent to Admissions, and you will be contacted regarding your next steps.

-Classes start on September 4 for the fall term.
-Admissions must have your test results by 4:00 pm on August 30, 2018 in order for you to be admitted to the Fall 2018 term.
+Classes start on January 8, 2019 for the winter term.
+Admissions must have your test results by 4:00 pm on December 21, 2018 in order for you to be admitted to the Winter 2019 term.

 Frequently asked questions

 If I live near a regional campus, can I write the Assessment there?

 Yes, please call the appropriate office for an appointment.

 You will have 50 minutes to complete the supervised English Equivalency Assessment in the Test Centre.

 What is the format of the English Equivalency Assessment?